Datalinker-Org/Farm-Data-Standards/Farm Model/FMDS_Wiki-Management.md

 ### Wiki Management

 #### Latest Revisions
 The users of this standard should ensure that their copies of the mentioned documents are the latest revisions.
-The latest version of this Standard will always be published at [www.farmdatastandards.org.nz](http://www.farmdatastandards.org.nz/).

 #### Version History